Ghost 1.0: Plot

 The game takes place in the future, and revolves around two intelligent but socially awkward cybercriminals, the roboticist Boogan (Jonathan Jones) and the hacker Jacker (Andrew Miller).
 The two of them desire to infiltrate the space station owned by the Nakamura Corporation, which is the world's largest and wealthiest producer of androids.
 They believe that Nakamura holds the source code for their highly intelligent androids, or "Nakas", within the station, since all the androids are controlled from a single server room.
 They find a contact named Viktor (Steven Kelly) who claims to have a number of freelance spies who work for him, and they hire one named "Ghost" (Mirisha Lottich) from him to sneak into the station via space elevator.

 They tell Ghost to do whatever is necessary to capture the artificial intelligence code, believing they can sell it to the highest bidder and become rich.
 However, as Ghost shuts down various parts of the station, her behavior starts to become unusual.
 Boogan and Jacker begin to suspect that Ghost is actually a sentient AI that resides on the same server as the Nakas.
 They also discover that Nakamura is synthesizing organic compounds aboard the station for some reason.

-To test their theory of Ghost being an AI, they cause a massive power fluctuation, which also causes Ghost to lose her connection.
-This proves them right, meanwhile, Viktor is angered that Boogan and Jacker are sabotaging his agents and sends a real human agent to destroy Ghost's chassis.
+To test their theory of Ghost being an AI, they cause a massive power fluctuation, which also causes Ghost to lose her connection, proving them right.
+Meanwhile, Viktor is angered that Boogan and Jacker are sabotaging his agents and sends a real human agent to destroy Ghost's chassis.
 Ghost narrowly escapes from Viktor's agent, but Viktor decides to target Jacker instead, kidnapping him and putting him deep underground to blackmail Boogan to stop.

 Ghost leaves the station and goes with Boogan to rescue Jacker, successfully infiltrating the highly secured underground compound.
 She then returns to the station and accesses the server room.
 There, she realizes that all the "servers" were in fact human brains being fed nutrients by the station.
 Viktor attempts to kill her by destroying her disembodied brain, but one of the station's scientists saves her by putting her brain onto a robot with a force field.
 Ghost is then able to fight off waves of defense robots while Jacker defeats Viktor's hired hacker and manages to hide Ghost's brain forever by scrambling the entire database of the brains' serial numbers.

 At the end of the story, it is revealed that Nakamura purchased a bankrupt cryonics company that had stored thousands of brains, revived them using technology they invented, and erased their memories to profit from using them to control robotic avatars through a brain-computer interface.
 Viktor was in on the plan and purchased some of the brains to use as powerful agents.
 All the Nakas are set free and given human rights, recognizing their status as cyborgs, while the CEO of Nakamura (Alex Jenks) is arrested.
 Ghost decides to join Boogan and Jacker as a permanent member of their team, much to their shock.